10 Characteristics of Highly Affectionate People

 Most of these results are correlational, which means we can’t conclude that being affectionate necessarily causes these outcomes.
 Perhaps it does, but perhaps being affectionate and being physically and mentally healthy are both the products of some other factor.
 Nonetheless, it’s clear that highly affectionate people enjoy some advantages.
 They’re also more vulnerable to certain risks—tune in to my next posting for a discussion of the “dark side” of affection.

-Click HERE to receive my free Better Relating newsletter featuring more information on this topic and resources for communicating better in your close relationships.
+Click here to receive my free Better Relating newsletter featuring more information on this topic.